 1 to consider promoting relevant policies to foster public and private investment in the development and construction of radiocommunication systems, including satellite systems, in their countries and regions, and to consider including the use of such systems in their national and/or regional broadband plans, as an additional tool that will help to bridge the digital divide and meet telecommunication needs, especially in the developing countries;

-2 when implementing Resolution 17 (Rev. Buenos Aires, 2017) of this conference, on implementation of regionally approved initiatives at the national, regional, interregional and global levels, to select a project among those proposed for the regions that reflects optimal integration of ICTs with the aim of bridging the digital divide;
+2 when implementing Resolution 17 (Rev. Addis Ababa, 2021) of this conference, on implementation of regionally approved initiatives at the national, regional, interregional and global levels, consider the possibility of implementing projects in the framework of regional initiatives on bridging the digital divide that reflects optimal integration of telecommunication/ICTs;

 3 to participate actively in regional and global collaborative forums dealing with experiences and best practices in the implementation of e-government strategies and programmes;

-4 to participate in the study of the role of ICTs in education systems by contributing their own experiences regarding the implementation of ICTs for achieving universal education worldwide,

 invites Member States and Sector Members

-1 to incorporate, in their e-government strategies and programmes, actions to encourage the use of ICTs to improve collaboration between government authorities, actions to encourage the implementation of user-friendly services, potentially including integration and personalization of services to improve the quality of e-government services, and actions to increase awareness of such services;

-2 to support the collection and analysis of data and statistics on e-applications and services, such as ICT applications in industry, e-government and e-health and ICT in education, that will contribute to public policy design and implementation as well as enabling cross-country comparisons;
+1 to support the collection and analysis of data and statistics on e-applications and services, such as telecommunication/ICT applications in industry, e-government and e-health and telecommunication/ICT in education, that will contribute to public policy design and implementation as well as enabling cross-country comparisons;

-3 to participate actively in regional and global collaborative forums dealing with experiences and best practices in the implementation of e-government strategies and programmes;
+2 to participate actively in regional and global collaborative forums dealing with experiences and best practices in the implementation of e-government strategies and programmes;

-4 to participate in the study of the role of ICTs in education systems by contributing their own experiences regarding the implementation of ICTs for achieving universal education worldwide.________________
+3 to participate in the study of the role of telecommunication/ICTs in education systems by contributing their own experiences regarding the implementation of telecommunication/ICTs for achieving universal education worldwide.

+4 to provide ITU with ICT rural experiences, which can then be put on the ITU-D website;

+5 to consider expanding the implementation of projects and programs to promote international development of the telecommunication / ICT sector, including with the participation of ITU, in order to bridge the digital divide and provide information on such projects and programs for BDT.

+________________